icgc-argo/argo-docs/docs/submission/validating-molecular-data.md

 </TabItem>
 <TabItem value="docker">

-A required pre-requisite is to have Docker  installed and configured on your operating system.
-Depending on your permissions, this may or may not be allowed.
+A pre-requisite is to have Docker installed and configured on your operating system.
+Depending on your system permissions, this may or may not be allowed.
 In that case, it is best to use the Client version.

 ```bash
 docker pull quay.io/icgc-argo/seq-tools:1.0.0